KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_dev_reporting.rst

 Note that these configuration parameters will be used by the Studio to connect to the database and let the report to be executed locally (i.e., within the Studio).
 Make sure that the database set in the Server share the same schema of that defined in the Studio.

 Since you are setting a local reference to a database inside the report, remember to set an additional information: this will enable Knowage Server to correctly execute the report, by connecting to the data source referenced within the server and not inside the report.
 Basically you need to tell the server to override the data source configuration.
-Therefore, add a parameter to the report, called connectionName, right-clicking on the Report Parameters menu item and selecting New Parameter.
+Therefore, add a parameter to the report, called connectionName, right-clicking on the "Report Parameters" menu item and selecting "New Parameter".
 Fill in the form as suggested in Figure 11.7.

 Then go to **Property Binding** in the Data Source editor and set the property JNDI URL to the value of the connectionName parameter, as shown in Figure 11.8.